Volunteer Air Observers Corps (Australia): Structure and operation

 By May 1942 the VAOC was controlled by the Directorate of Pursuit, Fighter Sector Headquarters of Allied Command.

 There were four levels of the VAOC structure (2656 Observation Posts, 39 regional Zone Controls, 6 State Air Sectors based in each capitol city and the RAAF Air Defence HQ in Brisbane).
 A system that failed from time to time.

 In addition to permanent Observation Post (OP), there were a number of Reporting Posts (RP) on a station homestead or farm house where the occupant devoted as much time as they were able to the task of reporting aircraft movements.
 Sometimes mobile Air Reporting Officers (AROs) were utilised if they had access to telephone lines.

 Each VAOC spotter had their own unique Code Name.
 Volunteers in Observation Posts reported aircraft movements to a Zone Control situated in a regional city or town.
 There were 39 Zone Controls centres across the Australia with differing numbers in each state depending on its size.
 For the southern State of Victoria they were at eight Control Zones based at Melbourne, Bairnsdale, Geelong, Warrnambool, Shepparton, Bendigo, Ballarat with another at Launceston in northern Tasmania.
 The State of Queensland had five Zone Controls and over 100 Observation Posts.

 Each Zone Control reported up the line to the State Air Sector based in each of the six the Capitol Cities.
 The Air Sector personnel provided liaison with all the Australian armed services, the USAAF, Fighter Command as well as other adjacent States when monitoring flights across borders.

 In Victoria, the VAOC were under Commanding Officer Flight Lieutenant C.W.
 Hyland, with Pilot Officer B.A.
 Clark as his Adjutant.
 They were based at the National Herbarium in the Botanical Gardens in Melbourne while the State Air Sector was situated at the Preston Town hall.

 Each state Air Sector reported directly to RAAF Air Defence HQ which from 1942 was located in the Brisbane's AMP building where General Douglas MacArthur had his General Headquarters.
 The building was renamed after the war as MacArthur Chambers.

-Some Observation Posts were very busy, depending on their location.
+Depending on their location, some Observation Posts were very busy.
 The one at Wamberal on the NSW coast near Gosford recorded 38,476 aircraft of 80 different types over a three-year period to February 1945.
-They has also provided support and assistance to four aircraft in distress.
+They also provided support and assistance to four aircraft in distress.
 Those near busy training fields as well as those along important travel routes such as from Fisherman'd Bend aircraft factory at Melbourne to Darwin logged many delivery flights.